 As far as I’m concerned, one of the single most well rounded hotel credit cards is the IHG® Rewards Club Premier Credit Card.
-The card has a $89 annual fee (waived the first year), and in addition to the welcome bonus it offers several long term perks that more than justify the annual fee, the most valuable of which are:
+The card has a $89 annual fee, and in addition to the welcome bonus it offers several long term perks that more than justify the annual fee, the most valuable of which are:

 - An anniversary free night certificate every year, which is valid at any IHG property worldwide (up to 40,000 points/night), pending availability; given IHG’s global footprint, that should justify the card for just about anyone

 - IHG Rewards Club Platinum status for as long as you have the card, which gets you bonus points, room upgrades, etc.

 - A 10% rebate on points redemptions, for up to 100,000 points back each year

 While all of those benefits are valuable, I think the single best perk is the anniversary free night certificate.
 The past three years I’ve used these certificates at InterContinental hotels in London, Hong Kong, and Geneva, and in each case a paid night would have cost $300+.
 Essentially paying less than $100 for those stays by having the IHG® Rewards Club Premier Credit Card is an outrageously good deal.

 With IHG having taken over Kimpton, one question I’ve frequently been asked if whether these certificates are valid at Kimpton properties as well.